 A couple years ago I decided I wanted to buy a castle, to use for creative coworking spaces and writing retreats.
-I pulled the trigger and rented a castle for Nanowrimo 2016.
+I pulled the trigger and rented a French Chateau for Nanowrimo 2016.
 It was amazing and we got featured on CNN.

 Originally I planned to BUY a castle by raising funds on Kickstarter.
 While that’s still a possibility, I’m more attracted to a writing “camp” in Oregon or Washington.
 Below are some of my thoughts and notes about the type of creative space I’m hoping to manifest into the world.

 I want a castle because it’s a big, audacious symbol.
 It represents the creative daring I encourage on Creativindie.
 It demonstrates that all dreams are possible.

 While it isn’t necessary, I only want to do big things that excite people.